kbdharun/kbdharun/README.md

 <li>I am Good at Web Developing and know <b><code>Some Programming Languages</code></b>.
 And I am planning to learn more programming languages in the Future.</li><br>

-<li>I have a Technology Blog at Blogger, Which you can view in the enclosed link :  <a href="https://kbdkblogs.blogspot.com">My Blog</a></li><br>
+<li>I have a Technology Blog at Blogger, Which you can view in the enclosed link :  <a href="https://kbdkblogs.blogspot.com">My Blog</a>.</li><br>

 <li> My Certifications, contributions and other information can be viewed at <a href="https://stackoverflow.com/users/15733296/k-b-dharun-krishna">Stackoverflow</a> (<a href="https://stackoverflow.com/story/kbdharun">Story</a>) ,<a href="https://www.linkedin.com/in/kbdk/">Linkedin</a>, <a href="https://gitlab.com/kbdharun">Gitlab</a> and <a href="https://g.dev/kbdharun">Google Developers</a>.</li><br>

 <li>I also have a Podcast called <code><b>Dharun Talks</b></code>.
-I have Enclosed the Link to my podcast here : <a href="https://anchor.fm/kbdharun-krishna">My Podcast</a></li>
+I have Enclosed the Link to my podcast here : <a href="https://anchor.fm/kbdharun-krishna">My Podcast</a>.</li>
 </ul>
 <h2>Some of My Interests:</h2>
-Coding💻 , Biology🦠 , Overclocking PC💻 , Bug Reporting🐛 , Writing🖋️ , Retro Gaming🎮 , Benchmarking , Proofreading
+Coding💻 , Biology🦠 , Overclocking PC💻 , Bug Reporting🐛 , Writing🖋️ , Retro Gaming🎮 , Benchmarking , Proofreading.
 <br>
 <h2>Some of my areas of Interests in Tech are</h2>
-Virtualisation and Emulation , IoT , AI , Data Science , <b>Open Source softwares</b> , Linux Kernel ,Networking
+Virtualisation and Emulation , IoT , AI , Data Science , <b>Open Source softwares</b> , Linux Kernel ,Networking.
 <br>
 <h2>Some of my Favourite Softwares or repositories in GitHub</h2>
 1.<a href="https://github.com/libretro/RetroArch">Retroarch</a><br>